 A visit to their home can reveal if they are caring for themselves in healthy ways.
-Observing the way elderly loved ones cope with the increased noise and activity levels, socializing with large groups of people, and handle a disruption to their routine can reveal a lot about their resilience and alert family members to otherwise hidden warning signs.
+Observing the way older loved ones cope with the increased noise and activity levels, socializing with large groups of people, and handle a disruption to their routine can reveal a lot about their resilience and alert family members to otherwise hidden warning signs.

 When the family gathers for a reunion, birthday or anniversary celebration with elderly loved ones, there are warning signs to be on the lookout for that might indicate a problem or need for intervention.